Article

-If you’ve seen solar panels installed on rooftops or wind power being generated off the shores of coastal locales, use smart thermostats, electric vehicles and EV charging systems, fuel cells, or heat pumps, or participate in a local microgrid, then you’ve witnessed some examples of the use of distributed energy resources, also known as DERs.
+If you’ve seen solar panels on rooftops or wind power generated off coastal locales, you’re witnessing examples of DERs.
+Use of smart thermostats, electric vehicles, EV charging systems, fuel cells, or heat pumps also shows DERs.
+Additionally, participation in a local microgrid demonstrates the use of distributed energy resources, also known as DERs.

-According to the U.S. Environmental Protection Agency (EPA), distributed energy resources involve “a variety of technologies that generate electricity at or near where it will be used” as opposed to relying on a more centralized power generation source.
-DERs support everything from single homes and businesses to huge industrial facilities, college campuses, and entire municipalities.
-(This is often through a microgrid that ties into a central electric utility’s local distribution lines).
-Based on their demonstrated ability to reduce electricity costs to ratepayers, improve power quality, reliability, and resiliency, engage in the “intelligent” process of two-way electricity flow, and help meet environmental and sustainability goals through their use of renewable energy sources, they’ve become increasingly popular.
+According to the U.S. Environmental Protection Agency (EPA), distributed energy resources involve “a variety of technologies that generate electricity at or near where it will be used” rather than centralized sources.
+DERs support single homes, businesses, huge industrial facilities, college campuses, and entire municipalities.
+This is often achieved through a microgrid that connects to a central utility’s distribution lines.
+They are popular because they reduce electricity costs, improve power quality, and support renewable energy.
+They’ve become increasingly popular.

 Benefits of Distributed Energy Resources